country Luis Fernando Bernal Medina

 luis-fernando-bernal-medina

-Mutual support
+Mutual Support

 Winds of change

 Luis is an agricultural business administrator and agro-industrial engineer.
 He’s managed the Córcega farm for 15 years, overseeing its shift in crop production.
 “Currently, we produce coffee, citrus and avocado, as well as livestock and poultry, and we’ve even turned some of our land to tourism,” he says.
-“Due to several external factors, the company went from focussing on coffee to other projects that have allowed us to increase profitability.”
+“Due to several external factors, the company went from focusing on coffee to other projects that have allowed us to increase profitability.”

 While making a living is paramount, so too is protecting and enhancing the environment.
 “We have adopted a crop management system that is friendly to the ecosystem and takes into account the diverse species that contribute to biological control crop protection and the stimulation of plant growth,” says Luis.